trolleksii/django-test-v1/README.md

 ## Instructions

-1. You have been invited to a private repository, commit you solution here.
+1. Fork this github repository using your personal github account.
 2. Create your solution.
 Test it.
 Test it again to be sure.
+Commit it and push to your personal repo.
-4. Submit a PR (pull request) back to this repository indicating your solution is ready for review
+3. Submit a PR (pull request) back to this repository indicating your solution is ready for review.

 ## Evaluation Criteria